Aeroluna/LunaCoopMod/README.md

 - Reduced cooldown of Emperor's Shadow's Labryinth Cloak ability from 30 seconds to 20 seconds.
 - Added Shadow of the Dominion passive to Emperor's Shadows.
-  - While cloaked, gain health regen and 30% move speed.
+  - While cloaked, gain life regen and 30% move speed.

 With such a high target priority, Emperor's Shadows tend to get sniped off, even with Labryinth Cloak.
-Now cloak has increased uptime and grants health regen and move speed to sustain themselves more easily.
+Now cloak has increased uptime and grants life regen and move speed to sustain themselves more easily.
 Additionally, this passive works when cloaked by any means, adding some synergy with commanders who can cloak ally units.

 - Changed Emperor's Shadow's Pyrokinetic Immolation ability to apply instantly rather with a projectile (Projectile is purely visual).